 Crossing over from a permanent job to your new contract role can be the hardest part of making the step to self-employment.
 Depending on the demand for your particular skillset, you may not need to quit your job prior to applying for contracts, but if you do, it can be a highly stressful time, as companies will usually take preference to those who are readily available.
 Here are some tips to make the transition as smooth as possible:

 Good preparation and planning is key for ensuring you are not left with financial distress.

 Now you should officially have your own limited company, but we’re not quite ready.
-There are a few more things to consider including the IR35 legislation, finances and securing a contract before you fly the nest.
+There are a few more things to consider including the IR35 legislation, finances, business insurance, and securing a contract before you fly the nest.

 For more information regarding setting up a limited company please fill in the following form.